andywer/react-usestyles/README.md

 ReactDOM.render(<App />, document.getElementById("app"))
 ```

-Note that as of right now, the `JssProvider` that renders the styles using [JSS](https://github.com/cssinjs/react-jss) is the only styling library integration that comes out of the box.
+The `JssProvider` that renders the styles using [JSS](https://github.com/cssinjs/react-jss) has been implemented as a first proof-of-concept styling library integration.

 ### Server-side rendering